borisko02/hello-world/README.md

 ## Simple Maven Project

-The is the simple Maven code to apply my DevOps CICD project
+The is the simple Maven code to apply on my DevOps CICD project